ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-intro.md

   years:  2016, 2019

-lastupdated: "2019-10-18"
+lastupdated: "2019-11-07"

 subcollection: vmware-solutions

 ---

-# VMware HCX on IBM Cloud introduction
+# VMware HCX introduction
 {: #hcxclient-vcs-intro}

-The VMware HCX on {{site.data.keyword.cloud}} service enables creating a seamless connection between {{site.data.keyword.vmwaresolutions_short}} and an on-premises VMware virtualized datacenter.
+The VMware HCX service enables creating a seamless connection between {{site.data.keyword.vmwaresolutions_short}} and an on-premises VMware virtualized datacenter.

 The {{site.data.keyword.vmwaresolutions_short}} includes fully automated, rapid deployments of VMware vCenter Server (VCS) in the {{site.data.keyword.cloud_notm}}.
 These offerings complement the on-premises infrastructure and allow existing and future workloads to run in the {{site.data.keyword.cloud_notm}} without conversion by using the same tools, skills, and processes they use on-premises.
 For more information, see the [Virtualization for extending virtualized private cloud](https://www.ibm.com/cloud/garage/architectures/virtualizationArchitecture).

-The VMware HCX on {{site.data.keyword.cloud_notm}} service takes this hybridity to the next step, blending instances of vCenter Server with existing on-premises virtualized datacenters by enabling the creation of seamless network extensions and bidirectional migration of workloads.
+The VMware HCX service takes this hybridity to the next step, blending instances of vCenter Server with existing on-premises virtualized datacenters by enabling the creation of seamless network extensions and bidirectional migration of workloads.

-The VMware HCX on {{site.data.keyword.cloud_notm}} components that are deployed as virtual machines in the {{site.data.keyword.cloud_notm}} VMware target site enable the establishment of a connection with the VMware HCX on {{site.data.keyword.cloud_notm}} components installed in the peer on-premises source site.
+The VMware HCX components that are deployed as virtual machines in the {{site.data.keyword.cloud_notm}} VMware target site enable the establishment of a connection with the VMware HCX components installed in the peer on-premises source site.

 ![VMware vCenter Server – Hybrid Cloud Services](../../images/cloudfoundation_hybrid_cloud_services.svg "VMware vCenter Server – Hybrid Cloud Services"){: caption="Figure 1.
 VMware vCenter Server – Hybrid Cloud Services" caption-side="bottom"}